ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The description for the alert policy.

 `--emails`
 :   The email addresses for dispatching an alert notification.
-For example: `--emails test1@cn.ibm.com,test2@cn.ibm.com`
+For example, `--emails test1@cn.ibm.com,test2@cn.ibm.com`

 `--webhooks`
 :   The webhook ID for dispatching an alert notification.
-For example: `--webhook webhookID1,webhookID2`
+For example, `--webhook webhookID1,webhookID2`

 `--enabled`
 :   Whether the alert policy is enabled.